For more information, visit our Genitourinary Cancer Program

 cancerclinicaltrialsinfo@bidmc.harvard.edu

-Brief Summary: The purpose of this study is to see whether the combination of a chemotherapy drug,
+Brief Summary: The purpose of this study is to determine whether a 16-week supervised, clinic-based

 please contact Cancer Clinical Trials at 617-975-7403 or